hgh-bibliophile/Nova-CLI/readme.md

-# npcs CLI
+# Nova CLI

-A CLI for npcs.
+A CLI for Nova: The Node Compilng Helper.

 ## Customizing your CLI